The Best Financial Apps and Tools for Freelancers

 Payoneer is another financial app that’s similar to PayPal because it allows for international direct deposits and wire transfers.
 With this app, you can get paid by your clients quickly and fairly hassle-free.
 Many businesses (and freelancers) actually prefer Payoneer to PayPal because they charge you less in fees.
 For instance, when you accept credit card payments from your clients through this app, you will only be charged 3% of the total transaction fee, while you’d be charged 5% for the same transaction with PayPal.
 Sign up here and earn an extra $25 after you’ve received $1,000 in payments through the app.
 These guys are definitely one of the best financial apps on the market.

 This app operates a lot like the PayPal Prepaid Mastercard in a lot of ways.
 It’s a bank, but you don’t have to physically go into any building to use it.
 Chime will send you a card that comes along with an account and routing number that can be used for direct deposits and bank transfers.
+Get paid up to two days faster with their direct deposit.
 They even offer nearly 40,000 fee-free ATMs across the country.
 That’s a big deal, considering how all of the small fees add up.
 Bonus?
 They don’t have any international transaction fees.
-Use this link to sign up and get $50 when you receive a direct deposit load of $200 or more during the first month and a half of opening your account!
+Use this link to sign up and earn $50 when you receive a direct deposit load of $200 or more during the first month and a half of opening your account!

 Google Pay makes it easy to send and receive payments all over the world in just a matter of minutes – some ways, that is.
 Depending on which methods you link to your account (debit/credit card, bank account, etc) it may take a bit longer to go through than some other platforms.
 The good thing about Google Pay is that unlike most online payment programs, they don’t charge ANY fees, not for the person sending or receiving.